bennylp/saxpy-benchmark/README.md

 ### Implementation

+Two implementations are provided, [saxpy_ocl1.cpp](saxpy_ocl1.cpp) and [saxpy_ocl2.cpp](saxpy_ocl2.cpp).
-I provide two implementations, [saxpy using C++ API](saxpy_ocl1.cpp) and [saxpy using C API](saxpy_ocl2.cpp).
-You can see that C code is about five times longer than the C++ one (see the core C++ code, inside `main`).
+One is using C++ API, and the other is C API.
+You can see that C++ code is much shorter than the C one.

 ### Installation

-If you have installed NVidia CUDA SDK, actually it includes OpenCL SDK with it, in its standard `include` and `lib` directories.
-So you don't have to download OpenCL SDK separately.
-Unfortunately, this only supports NVidia cards, it doesn't support `cpu` target.
+If you have installed NVidia CUDA SDK, actually it includes OpenCL SDK in its standard `include` and `lib` directories.
+Unfortunately this only supports NVidia cards, it doesn't support `cpu` target.

 For more comprehensive SDK, you can get [Intel SDK for OpenCL](https://software.intel.com/en-us/intel-opencl), which is available for Windows and Linux.
+On Windows, it provides nice integration with Visual Studio, which many will appreciate I'm sure.

-Note that this is the SDK; you still need to download the OpenCL drivers for the hardware that you have.
+Note that this is only the SDK; you still need to download the OpenCL drivers for the hardware that you have.
 For example, the [Intel OpenCL driver](https://software.intel.com/en-us/articles/opencl-drivers) provides the driver for Intel Core and Xeon processors.
-I assume drivers for the graphics cards are available from the manufacturer's website, or perhaps via Windows Update mechanism.
+I assume drivers for the graphics cards will be available from the manufacturer's website, or perhaps via Windows Update mechanism.

 ### Configure and Build